SteveMicroCode/PIC12F675-TM1637-Display-Code/README.md

 # PIC12F675-TM1637-Display-Code
-Demo C code which drives a TM1637 display using a PIC 12F675, compiles using MPLAB XC8 compiler A port of copyright code written by Dan C: https://github.com/electro-dan/PIC12F_TM1637_Thermometer which was originally compiled with the Boost C compiler (TM1637 parts only).
+Demo C code which drives a TM1637 display using a PIC 12F675, compiles using MPLAB XC8 compiler A port of part of copyright code written by Dan C: https://github.com/electro-dan/PIC12F_TM1637_Thermometer which was originally compiled with the Boost C compiler.
 Uploaded with original author permission.
 Developed and compiled using the MPLAB X IDE v6.05.
 All code is in a single file, no header dependencies apart from the MPLAB xc.h.
 It should port to other compilers pretty easily, I have tried to minimise MPLAB XC8 dependencies which are mainly PIC register definitions and use of the MPLAB __delay inline function.